01-KateC-01/gastrointestinal-mapping-using-GANs/README.md

 6. Additional: Combine classification with disease mapping to create colour-coded maps that show different diseases
 7. Additional: Run the final trained model on a different, unlabelled data set on the Pix2Pix GAN to compare performance with the KID data set and discuss results

+# Final Result
+The final model implemented was a U-Net architecture achieving 80%+ segmentation accuracy on the KID dataset.
+The full Pix2Pix GAN pipeline was the intended goal of the project; the U-Net represents the generator component of that architecture, with the discriminator component as future work.

 Details of each Objective can be found in the respective folder